CSCI1090-F24/ps3/README.md

 ### This problem set is due Monday, September 16, at 11:59pm EDT.

-## Part 1: Creating the perfect playlist
+## Part 1: Shopping list app

 Using IDLE, open a new file and save it into your `ps3-yourusername` repo as `ps3-part1.py`.
 This program will contain the following:

 1. A `main()` function that does the following:

-* Create an empty list variable called `songlist`.
+* Create an empty list variable called `shoppinglist`.
-* Ask the user to enter a song they'd like in their playlist.
+* Ask the user to enter an item to add to their shopping list.
-   - **While** they enter anything but "DONE", append that song to `songlist`, and ask for another song.
+   - **While** they enter anything but "DONE", append that item to `shoppinglist`, and ask for another item.
-   - When they enter "DONE", stop asking them for more songs.
+   - When they enter "DONE", stop asking them for more items.
-* Call the function `save_playlist()` passing in the `songlist` argument.
+* Call the function `save_shoppinglist()` passing in the `shoppinglist` argument.
 (See #2 below.)
-* Call the function `print_playlist()`.
+* Call the function `print_shoppinglist()`.
 (See #3 below)

-2. A function `save_playlist(mylist)` where `mylist` is a list variable.
+2. A function `save_shoppinglist(mylist)` where `mylist` is a list variable.
 This function will do the following:

-* Open a file called `my_playlist.txt` for writing.
+* Open a file called `my_shoppinglist.txt` for writing.
-* Write out each element in the list argument `mylist` to `my_playlist.txt`, where each song is preceded by `Song X: ` where `X` is the number of the song in the list.
-Remember to insert a new line after each song.
+* Write out each element in the list argument `mylist` to `my_shoppinglist.txt`, where each item is preceded by `Item X: ` where `X` is the number of the item in the list.
+Remember to insert a new line after each item.
-* Close `my_playlist.txt`
+* Close `my_shoppinglist.txt`

-3. A function called `print_playlist()`, which does the following:
+3. A function called `print_shoppinglist()`, which does the following:

-* Open the file `my_playlist.txt` for reading.
+* Open the file `my_shoppinglist.txt` for reading.
 * Print out each line in the file.
 Remember to remove the new line or to suppress the automatic new line with `print()`!
-* Close the file `my_playlist.txt`
+* Close the file `my_shoppinglist.txt`
-* Print the number of songs in the playlist.
+* Print the number of items in the shopping list.

 4. A call to `main()` at the end of the program.

 Here's a sample run of this program.
-Your output should look the same, but of course with different song names.
+Your output should look the same, but of course with different items.
 You may use any fancy tricks with `print()` and string manipulation to make your output look like the sample.

 <img src="img/part1.png" width=500>